kinverarity1/arpansa_uv_monitoring/README.md

-# arpansa_uv_monitoring
+# ozburn

-ARPANSA UV index monitoring vs modelled data
+Get UV index data (modelled and measured) from ARPANSA, using Python.